govex/performance-management-getting-started/structure.md

 * *Ensure that the same person runs each meeting, to bake continuity into the discussion of performance.*

-* *A designee must have the authority to ask departments to follow up on action items that are raised during the meeting, and to hold them accountable for those action items in subsequent meetings.*
+* *A designee must have the authority to ask departments to follow up on action items that are raised during the meeting, and to hold them accountable for those action items in subsequent meetings.
+Remember that the person who runs the meeting will set the tone.
+Will the meetings be contentious and focused on putting departments in the hot seat, or collaborative and dedicated to finding concerted solutions?*

 <h5>Will the meetings focus on a subject matter area, internal departmental operations, or both?</h5>
 * *ChattaData meetings are focused on the City's [performance priorities](https://performance.chattanooga.gov/).*

 * *In Maryland's StateStat, each State department had a Stat meeting once a month.
 Follow up items from the previous month were discussed, as well as new topics and trends.
 These meetings were complemented by quarterly "subject matter stats," in which all agencies that have ownership of certain topics were present.*

+<h5>How will you bring departments to the table and cultivate buy-in for the process?<h5>

+* *Sharing information on results that other cities have seen from focusing on performance metrics can help make the case for internal buy-in.
+Let department heads know that the performance meetings are an opportunity to elevate issues, proposed solutions ad request resources.*

 <h5>How frequently will the meetings occur?</h5>
 * *Frequency is important to keep the momentum going.
 Holding meetings at regular, publicly posted intervals helps build trust with residents by building in accountability.